Fushigi (album)

 Fushigi (不思議), often translated as Strange or Mysterious, is the ninth studio album by Japanese singer Akina Nakamori, released on August 11, 1986 through Warner Pioneer.

+The album was a huge departure from previous genres such as Kayōkyoku or typical styles that were mostly common in her country that were likely to transformed herself as idol to artist, instead it incorporates of various genres like gothic rock, new wave, dream pop, sophisti-pop and also synthpop which was present in her previous albums like Bitter and Sweet and D404ME.

+Fushigi earned positive reviews and becoming her most critically acclaimed album in her career, while others are comparing its vocal production to Cocteau Twins due to their similarities.

 Background

-In February or March 1986 the name of the album was announced, along with an early track set list.
+In February or March 1986 the name of the album was announced, along with an early track list set.
 Originally, the album was supposed to include the promotional single "Fin" along with its B-side (they were later released in the mini compilation album CD87).
 Some tracks had names which were later used in other studio albums ("Akai Mystery" in Cruise and "Fire Starter" in Stock).
 The album track "Fushigi" was later re-recorded in the mini album Wonder.

 In May, an inquiry letter was included inside the single "Gypsy Queen", with information about the planned release of the album in early July, however due to production issues, the release was postponed to August.

 The final official track list was published in June; from the previous list only three tracks remained: "Okibi", "Glass no Kokoro", "Marionette" and "Teenage Blue".
 In 1988, these four tracks were re-recorded and included in the mini album Wonder with clearer vocals and a change in arrangements.
 It is unknown whether the demo-tape tracks "Aoi Twilight Rain" and "Akage no Sandora", which were included in the earlier track set list, were renamed or completely removed from the album.

 The album is the first self-produced by Nakamori.
 It is something of a concept album in that every track features vocals with heavy reverb or other effects (many unsuspecting members of the Japanese public at first thought this to be an unintentional mis-recording).